solvedefi/morpho-blue-reallocation-bot/README.md

 - Multi-chain compatible (Ethereum, Base, and more)
 - Minimal setup and dependencies (RPC-only, no extra infra required)
 - Configurable minimum threshold for utilization changes (2.5% by default)

-### ⚠️ Disclaimer

-This bot is provided as-is, without any warranty.
-The **Morpho Association is not responsible** for any potential loss of funds resulting from the use of this bot, including (but not limited to) gas fees, failed transactions, or reallocations on malicious or misconfigured markets.

-Use at your own risk.

 ## Requirements